-So, where do screenshots go now?
+So, where do screenshots go on Mac now?
 They all go to that particular folder.
 That’s awesome!
 You would no longer have to deal with a messy and chaotic desktop.

-With just three commands, you can easily manipulate where do screenshots go.
+With just three commands, you can easily manipulate where do screenshots go on Mac.
 The thing is, the commands just pretty much save and transfer the screenshots in one folder.
 What that means is that you still have all those screenshots saved in your Mac.
 That could take up a lot of space, right?

 There’s no doubt that you would need to clean up your Mac at one point.
 You just can’t keep on saving unneeded screenshots on your Mac.
 If you do, it could affect the performance of your Mac.
 That’s something you wouldn’t happen.

-The PowerMyMac comes with 16 functions.
+The PowerMyMac comes with many functions.
 Each of these functions can do different things for your Mac.
-The Duplicate Finder is bundled into these functions so you get more than what you’re looking for.
-So aside from the Duplicate Finder, you get other functions that can help you clean out junk files in your Mac.
+The Duplicates Finder is bundled into these functions so you get more than what you’re looking for.
+So aside from the Duplicates Finder, you get other functions that can help you clean out junk files in your Mac.

 There’s no need to mess up your desktop now that you know where do screenshots go.
 With the three commands, you can easily organize all your screenshots.

-With an app like the PowerMyMac, you get the Duplicate Finder that can help delete unneeded screenshots.
+With an app like the PowerMyMac, you get the Duplicate Finder that can help find duplicate screenshots and delete unneeded screenshots.
 At the same time, it can also help speed up your Mac.